-The setup of the patriarchy in the War of the Realms series felt natural in relation to current societal norms, especially when considering that the story was begun a decade ago in 2010 and conceptualized several years earlier.
+The setup of the patriarchy in the War of the Realms series felt natural in relation to current societal norms, especially when considering that I started writing this story a decade ago in 2010, with plans for its development starting several years earlier.
 The two antagonists, Agent Kovak of the Human Realm and Azar of the Ghost Realm, are men in positions of great power.
 They aren’t interested in diplomacy with one another; their gazes are set on war.
 They are two unwavering, unstoppable forces about to collide, and each is determined to overpower the other in a display of sheer strength.
 But the town of Phantom Heights, although a “smaller sphere” in the grand scheme of the conflict, is predominantly led by women, and that was no accident.

 Let me pause on that train of thought for a moment and consider common female representation in fiction, specifically in the fantasy genre, where women all too often have the unfortunate tendency of falling into one of two tropes—the helpless damsel in distress waiting to be rescued, or the unrealistic warrior doing backflips in high heels.
 That’s not every fantasy story, and I do think modern storytellers are getting better about female representation than they used to be, but those tropes are common in the genre, and that’s not something I wanted to endorse.
-This is why, when Vivian Tarrow is kidnapped, I wanted to make it clear that she’s still not a damsel in distress despite her role as a victim.
+This is why, when Vivian Tarrow is kidnapped, I wanted to make it clear that she’s not a helpless damsel despite her role as a victim.
 She’s a fully capable, battle-experienced raider, and rather than sit around and wait for someone to rescue her, she hatches her own escape plan.
-Her captors know better than to underestimate her.

-Phantom Heights would be a curious case study in that it was set up to be a typical patriarchal society with Mayor Correll at the reins and Police Chief Emerton maintaining order, but once law and order failed and the society collapsed, it was Madison Tarrow who took control.
+Phantom Heights would be a curious case study in that it was set up to be a typical patriarchal society with Mayor Correll at the reins and Police Chief Emerton maintaining order, but once the society collapsed, it was Madison Tarrow who took control.
 I don’t know if I would go so far as to say that the fictional women in the series are behaving like men.
 They’ve lost some of the passiveness and diplomacy that tends to be associated with women, but that doesn’t make them masculine.
 They’re defending their lives, their home, and their families, and they’re so competent in what they do that there’s never a question of whether a man would be a better candidate for the leadership position.
 Even Chief Emerton, who is well within his rights to lead based on his experience, takes a backseat to Madison because she’s more qualified.
 He isn’t bitter about the arrangement.
-He doesn’t undermine or challenge her for leadership.
+He doesn’t undermine her or challenge her for leadership.
 He leads the secondary raid team and follows Madison’s guidance, willingly yielding to her authority whenever the two teams are working together.
-I would love to see that happen more often in reality.

 A reader once proclaimed that Madison was her favorite character because she’s strong and confident, but flawed, and therefore relatable.
 She isn’t Wonder Woman, but she is a leader to look up to.
 And yet, while Madison may be the primary force to reckon with in Phantom Heights, she isn’t the only strong woman holding the society together.